waqasahmad713/Waqas_Hospital_System_V1_tkinter_in_python/README.md

 MySQL Connector (MySQL Connector/Python) - Install using: pip install mysql-connector-python Installation
-Clone the repository: git clone https://github.com/waqasahmad713/Waqas-hospital-system.git Navigate to the project directory: cd hospital-management Install the required dependencies as mentioned in the "Requirements" section above.
+Clone the repository: git clone https://github.com/waqasahmad713/Waqas-hospital-system.git Navigate to the project directory: Waqas_hospital_system Install the required dependencies as mentioned in the "Requirements" section above.
 Create a MySQL database named hospital_data and set up the necessary tables.
 You can use the database_setup.sql script provided in the repository.
 Update the database connection details in the code (Hospital class) to match your MySQL server credentials.